Natural Health Products

 Side effects reported with magnesium include nausea, stomach upset and diarrhea (particularly when taking more than 350 mg per day).

-Magnesium can interact with certain medications, including some antibiotics, antacids, digoxin, and some medications you may be taking for your bones or to manage your blood pressure.
+Magnesium can interact with certain medications, including some antibiotics, antacids, digoxin, and some medications you may be taking for your bones, for diabetes, or to manage your blood pressure.
+Certain medications may also reduce magnesium levels in the body.
 Check with your pharmacist if you are concerned.

 If you have a heart problem (called heart block) or severe kidney problems, you should consult a health care professional before starting magnesium.